Club reference book

 CHECK EQUIPMENT

 • You can orient yourself by standing on the base of the pier facing the water.
 Our Scot Wavelength is the first boat on the left side of the pier.
-You can see a white shed and a blue shed to your right; behind them is the green bathroom.
-The NASA locker is the left half of the blue shed.
+You can see a white shed and a blue shed to your right;

 • Get checklist from locker.
 Printable checklist.